 - The sub-Saharan child mortality rate is one of the highest in the world, with one in nine children dying before the age of 5.
 In Sierra Leone, one in every six children dies before the age of 5.
 Especially young children die in Nigeria and the Democratic Republic of the Congo.

-Hunger in Africa has many causes
+Hunger and famine in Africa has many causes

 - Population growth: In sub-Saharan Africa, the number of people is growing rapidly, but food production is not keeping up.